Lunar south pole: Moon Impact Probe

-The Moon Impact Probe (MIP) developed by the Indian Space Research Organisation (ISRO), India's national space agency, was a lunar probe that was released by ISRO's Chandrayaan-1 lunar remote sensing orbiter which in turn was launched, on 22 October 2008.
+The Moon Impact Probe (MIP) developed by the Indian Space Research Organisation (ISRO), India's national space agency, was a lunar probe that was released by ISRO's Chandrayaan-1 lunar remote sensing orbiter which was launched, on 22 October 2008.
 The Moon Impact Probe separated from the Moon-orbiting Chandrayaan-1 on 14 November 2008, 20:06 IST and after nearly 25 minutes crashed as planned, near the rim of the crater Shackleton.
 With this mission India became the first to hard land or impact on the lunar South Pole.

 Luna 25

-Russia launched its Luna 25 lunar lander on August 10, 2023.
+Russia launched its Luna 25 lunar lander on 10 August 2023.
 Luna-25 spent five days journeying to the Moon, then was circling the natural satellite for another five to seven days.
 The spacecraft then was planned to be set down in the Moon's south polar region, near the crater Boguslawsky.
 Luna developed an "emergency situation" that occurred during the reduction of the probe to a pre-landing orbit.
 The lunar lander abruptly lost communication at 2:57 p.m.
 (11:57 GMT).
 Luna 25 was a lander only, with a primary mission of proving the landing technology.
 The mission was carrying 30 kg of scientific instruments, including a robotic arm for soil samples and possible drilling hardware.
 The launch took place on a Soyuz-2.1b rocket with Fregat upper stage, from Vostochny Cosmodrome.